Please wait

 2. Double Pathway Schools: Offer two tracks (common in county/most day schools).

-Challenges and Hurdles Ahead
+Challenges and Opportunities

 A New Chapter for Kenyan Education

 Change is never easy, especially in education, where every shift affects millions of futures.
-But the move from CBC to CBE isn’t just another policy flip; it’s a responsive, stakeholder-driven evolution toward a system that values skills, reduces waste, and empowers learners.
+But the move from CBC to CBE isn’t just another policy flip; it’s a responsive, stakeholder-driven evolution towards a system that values skills, reduces waste, and empowers learners.

 The road ahead will require patience, investment, and collaboration.
-But if done right, CBE could finally deliver on the promise of an education system that doesn’t just fill minds with facts—but equips Kenyan youth to thrive, innovate, and lead.
+But if done right, CBE could finally deliver on the promise of an education system that doesn’t just fill minds with facts, but equips Kenyan youth to thrive, innovate, and lead.

 share